 Offer your love: People who engage in cutting often believe that they are unlovable and inherently flawed.
 Reassure your loved one that you will love him or her no matter what – cutting or not.
 Promise – and mean – that you will be there for him or her during his or her journey toward healing and assure him or her that you will always have his or her back.

-Why Seek Inpatient Treatment at Pacific Grove Hospital
+Why consider treatment for self-harm at Pacific Grove Hospital in Riverside, CA

 If you’ve been engaging in cutting, or another form of self-injury, you may have noticed that your urges are growing – almost like an addiction.
 Much of your time, now, is devoted to self-injury and you may discover that it’s the only way you can obtain relief.
 Unfortunately, you’ve probably also noted that the relief you gain from self-harm is relatively short-lived.
 Soon after you cut yourself, you may find that you’re flooded with shame and guilt over your behaviors.
 You keep these self-harming behaviors to yourself because you just know that no one else can understand.
 The burden of keeping a secret so large can eat away at you, triggering more episodes of self-harm, and further deepening the shame you feel.
 It doesn’t have to be this way.

-Pacific Grove Hospital understands the complexity of mental illness and the effects of self-harming behaviors and we feel truly privileged to be a part of your treatment and recovery.
+Our clinic understands the complexity of mental illness and the effects of self-harming behaviors and we feel truly privileged to be a part of your treatment and recovery.
 We understand that no one knows you better than you, which is why you take the central role in guiding the treatment we provide.
 As we understand that loved ones need to be a part of your care as well, we include your family and loved ones in every aspect of your treatment so they can best support you in your continued recovery.
-Pacific Grove Hospital isn’t satisfied with simply treating the symptoms you come to us with; we want to understand the root of your problems and create an individualized plan of care that meets all of your needs so that you can emerge from our program a happy, healthy individual.
+Our treatment center isn’t satisfied with simply treating the symptoms you come to us with; we want to understand the root of your problems and create an individualized plan of care that meets all of your needs so that you can emerge from our program a happy, healthy individual.

-When you come to us for care, you’ll first undergo a succession of assessments to assist us in obtaining a full picture of your struggles.
+When you come to our treatment center for care, you’ll first undergo a succession of assessments to assist us in obtaining a full picture of your struggles.
 The medical evaluation will assess for any medical diagnoses and begin treatment if any are found as well as determine if you are experiencing any physical complications of your self-injury.
 Our psychiatric evaluation will help us determine the best level of care for your needs as well as diagnose any co-occurring, comorbid mental health disorders.
-We’ll take the results of these assessments and sit down with you and your loved ones to create an appropriate plan of care for your stay with us that meets all your needs and addresses all of your concerns.
+We’ll take the results of these assessments and sit down with you and your loved ones to create an appropriate treatment plan for your stay at our clinic that meets all your needs and addresses all of your concerns.

-Medication may be used at the beginning of your stay to reduce any anxiety you feel in order to allow you to best engage in your treatment.
+Medication may be used at the beginning of your stay at our treatment center to reduce any anxiety you feel in order to allow you to best engage in your rehab.
 If you’re experiencing any co-occurring disorders or medical complications, medication may be used in order to manage these problems.
 Medication is routinely monitored and adjusted by your treatment team as needed.

 Individual therapy provides you with the time and space to work privately with a therapist to address your self-injury and co-occurring disorders.
-You’ll work to understand the root of your cutting behaviors, self-injury triggers, and ways to cope with the urges to self-harm.
+At our clinic, you’ll work to understand the root of your cutting behaviors, self-injury triggers, and ways to cope with the urges to self-harm.

-As we are concerned with treating the whole person, Pacific Grove Hospital is proud to offer a variety of methods that are designed to complement traditional therapeutic approaches.
+As we are concerned with treating the whole person, our treatment center is proud to offer a variety of methods that are designed to complement traditional therapeutic approaches.
 These include:

 - Recreational therapy